jamesrknox/samples/docs/contributing.md

 We need to support viewing documents in github, studio and maven generated site documentation.
 Unfortunately, the location of images for these cases differ.
 Hence we should :

-* markdown files are stored in src/site/markdown
+* Markdown files are stored in src/site/markdown
-* images are stored in src/site/markdown/images
+* Images are stored in src/site/markdown/images
-* a soft link is added from src/site/resources/images to src/site/markdown/images
+* A soft link is added from src/site/resources/images to src/site/markdown/images
-* links to images in markdown files are of the format **\!\[Alt Text\]\(images/MyImage.png\)**
+* Links to images in markdown files are of the format **\!\[Alt Text\]\(images/MyImage.png\)**

 ## Index

 Jenkins will re-generate README.md files based on the pom.xml metadata.
+Therefore the READNE.md files should not be updated manually.